-We have searched the internet and curated what we feel are the top 75 fitness blog resources available right now to inspire, help, train and guide.
+We have searched the internet and curated what we feel are the top 75 fitness blog resources available right now to inspire, help, train and guide during your training.
+They are written by people, for the people.

 Check out our video with Dame Kelly Holmes as she walks us through her exciting and varied career in the fitness industry: